ersinkirteke/weatherapp/README.md

 	use Cassandra for audit logging
 	use enterpise messaging architecture
-	write unit test for controllers and services add elk stack for logging
+	write unit test for controllers and services ui tests with jest or enzyme
+	make ui more responsive with bootstrap 4 and meterial design add elk stack for logging
 	use correlationid for tracking
 	use key vault and key valet pattern for appsettings credentials